 With these controls, you know what they can and cannot access on their device.
 Below is an non-exhaustive, but fairly comprehensive, overview of what you can do to your child’s Apple device to set them up for a positive and responsible experience.
 We provide tips (and screenshots!) on the varying levels of restrictions so you can make the best decision based on the maturity level of your individual kids.

 But that’s just the beginning, after getting phone restrictions in place check out how Bark keeps kids safe online.
-Bark monitors your child’s email, social media, texts (including deleted ones!), web browsing, and saved photo/video for cyberbullying, sexual content, grooming, suicidal ideation, and more.
+Bark monitors your child’s email, social media, texts (including deleted ones!), web browsing, notes, and saved photo/video for cyberbullying, sexual content, grooming, suicidal ideation, and more.
 Then, we alert you if there is a potential issue along with a snippet of the conversation or thing that was worrisome.
 No more combing through the thousands of daily activities on your child's device, saving time (and sanity!) while providing a safety net for your kids! #WinWin

 Setting up parental controls on your kid’s iPhone or iPad is like setting up a security detail for the President.
 Different areas are put under different types of restrictions – some are on lock down and some are set up for restricted access to trusted advisors only.
 You decide which ones are best for your kid.